anilswm/engineering-portal/content/fullTextSearch.md

 ```

 #### Text Search Score
 The text search provides a score to each document that represents the relevancy of the document with the search query.
-This score can be used to sort the all documents returned in the serach result.
-A higher text score will indicate a most relevent match.
+This score can be used to sort the all documents returned in the search result.
+A higher score will indicate a most relevant match.

 **Example**
 ```
 >db.books.find({$text: {$search: "JavaScript "}},{score: {$meta: "textScore"}, subtitle: 1, description: 1 }).sort({score:{$meta:"textScore"}})